 What is a Guitar Nut?

 Your guitar’s nut is a small but incredibly important component.
-It is a major influencer in tone, tuning stability, string life, and many other things.
+It’s a major influencer in tone, tuning stability, string life, and many other things.
 Nuts were traditionally made from animal bone, and while bone nuts are still available and widely used, more sustainable graphite and synthetic bone nuts have become even more popular.
 Entry-level guitars are fitted with plastic nuts in the majority of cases.

 Plastic nuts can cause strings to hang up after bends or tuning, which can result in unexpected slackening at any given moment.
-This contributor to poor tuning stability is one of the reasons why many people change out plastic nuts as soon as they can.
+This contributor to poor tuning stability is one of the reasons many people change out plastic nuts as soon as they can.

 What Is Nut Width?

 There are no tricks here, nut width is simply how wide your nut is from one side to the other.
 The average acoustic guitar has a nut width of 1 11/16”, or for those who prefer metric measurements, 43mm.
-Of course, smaller nuts are available, and it’s not unheard of to find a nut as wide as 1 7/8”.
+Of course, smaller nuts are available and it’s not unheard of to find a nut as wide as 1 7/8”.

 Are Neck Width and Nut Width the Same?

-What is the Difference Between Nut Width and String Spacing?
+What’s the Difference Between Nut Width and String Spacing?

 Wide nuts do generally mean wider string spacing, but there are specialty designs that see wide nuts with narrower string spacing to suit player preference.

-How Is Nut Width Measured
+How Is Nut Width Measured?

 The majority of manufacturers use imperial measurements (inches) to denote nut width.
 Sometimes you’ll see it as a decimalized figure, eg. 1.7”.
 Other times, you’ll see measurements in inches and eighths or sixteenths, e.g. 1 7/8”.
 More rarely, you might find a nut measured in the metric system using millimeters, e.g. 44mm.